CraterGrader/CRATER_GRADER/.github/pull_request_template.md

 * How could someone reproduce these tests?

 ### Checklist
+- [ ] Did you self-review your code?
 - [ ] Does the code build?
 - [ ] Is documentation/README up-to-date?
 - [ ] Do all unit tests pass?